go-spatial/tegola/README.md

 - `EXECUTE_SQL`: print SQL that is executed for each tile request and the number of items it returns or an error.

-`TEGOLA_CLIPPING='mvt'` to enable experimental clipping support.
-This will clip the geometries to the boundaries of the tile.

 #### Usage

 ```bash